-- Denial
+- Denial;

-- Difficulty expressing their strong feelings of loss
+- Difficulty expressing their strong feelings of loss;

-- Difficulty eating and sleeping
+- Difficulty eating and sleeping;

-- Physical ailments such as stomach aches and headaches
+- Physical ailments such as stomachaches and headaches;

-- Fearfulness
+- Fearfulness;

-- Decrease in school performance
+- Decrease in school performance;

-- Inability to concentrate
+- Inability to concentrate;

-- Anger directed towards teachers or classmates
+- Anger directed towards teachers or classmates; and

 - Inappropriate classroom behaviour

-Pre-adolescent and Adolescent: 10 to 18 Years of Age
+Pre-Adolescent and Adolescent: 10 to 18 Years of Age

 Children in this age category have a more mature understanding of death and mortality.
 They understand that it is irreversible.
-They also understand personal death, although they may view themselves as not at risk of death, untouchable.
-These children may experience guilt, confusion, depression, shock, crying, stomach aches, headaches, insomnia, exhaustion, dramatic reactions such as not sleeping or eating, decrease in school performance, change in peer group, possible drug use and/or sexual promiscuity.
+They also understand personal death, although they may view themselves as not at risk of death, or as untouchable by death.
+These children may experience guilt, confusion, depression, shock, crying, stomach aches, headaches, insomnia, exhaustion, dramatic reactions such as not sleeping or eating, decrease in school performance, change in peer group, possible drug use, and/or sexual promiscuity.

-Puberty further complicates reactions to loss and the grieving process.
-Children in this age category are often learning how to manage their emotions and are confronting their own world view.
+Puberty further complicates reactions to the loss of a loved one and the grieving process.
+Children in this age category are often learning how to manage their emotions and are confronting their worldview.
 There is a lot to focus on within themselves that they may appear to be egocentric, but this just means that they may concentrate on how the death has affected them - forgetting that others are also affected by the death.
-The loss of a parent at this age can be extremely overwhelming for a young person (Lewandowski et al, 2004).
+The loss of a parent at this age can also be extremely overwhelming for a young person (Lewandowski et al, 2004).